cdemar/workstation/README.md

 `find . \| fzf` | Fuzzy finder for files and directories.
 `ls` | Run `eza` with icons and git status
-`brew-sync` | Update, upgrade, and cleanup Homebrew `brew upgrade --cask` | This will upgrade apps installed `brew doctor` | Check for Issues: If you're having issues
+`brew-sync` | Update, upgrade, and cleanup Homebrew `brew doctor` | Check for Issues: If you're having issues

 ### Keeping the Brewfile in Sync